Introduction to Ecological Statistics and Modeling

 Module 7: Model Selection

-• Learn how to diagnose and address multicollinearity
+• Diagnose and address multicollinearity

-• Understand how to compare competing models
+• Compare competing models

 • Combine information from more than one model